 As for when it arose, the exact answer is uncertain, but a key text is the non-canon "STAR FLEET TECHNICAL MANUAL" (1975) by Franz Joseph.

-This amazing in-universe compilation has been on the bookshelves of countless die-hard Trekkers for decades: many of which spent significant hours pouring over its documents and diagrams in the pre-Internet age before streaming media.
+This amazing in-universe compilation has been on the bookshelves of countless die-hard Trekkers for decades: many of which spent significant hours pouring over its documents and diagrams in the pre-Internet age.

 With no disrespect to its author for the heroic undertaking of designing such a volume, the Technical Manual managed to be as stunningly correct on certain finer points of design as it was woefully inaccurate on others.

 In technical orders TO:01:03, the woman's uniform top is very correctly labelled a